 Scotland's only mainland Gannetry is at Troup Head, and we spend a day on the eastern Moray coast with this as our major target.
 At this time, Gannets are probably the most populous bird on the cliffs, though there will still be many other species on the waters below, and lingering Razorbill, Guillemot, Fulmar, Kittiwake and Shag will be joined by the ocassional Puffin, Black Guillemot or Great Skua.
 The cliff-top may hold Corn Bunting and Rock Pipit.
 We visit the picturesque local villages of Crovie and Pennan, returning via Banff and Macduff, where the outlet of the River Deveron often produces excellent birding and a few surprises.
 As an example, out-of-season Iceland Gull is possible here in July.

 DAY 7: (Friday)

 An early start on our final day may take us to a remote local spot where Short-eared Owl are often seen feeding large chicks on the open moorland, or to find Black Grouse beginning to return to lekking sites.
 Red Grouse in family groups with large chicks, a passing Hen Harrier, there are many possibilities at this time of year.
-After breakfast we again enjoy local birding to find any species we may have missed earlier in the week, including another drive on our private estate for Capercaillie if our first effort had been unsuccessful.
+After breakfast we again enjoy local birding to find anything we may have missed earlier in the week, including another drive on our private estate for Capercaillie if our first effort has been unsuccessful.
 Red-throated and Black-throated Diver may be still be present, and a breeding Slavonian Grebe may be on our itinerary, if still present locally.
 Woodlands hold warblers, Redpoll and Siskin, there are Parrot (Scottish) Crossbill and Crested Tit close to hand, and fishing Osprey is a key target, as we visit scenic places close to our Strathspey home.